Florian-Lup/Common-Tongue/README.md

 # Common-Tongue

 Common-Tongue is a rich text editor application designed for creating and editing rich text documents.
 Built using React and TypeScript, it leverages the Tiptap editor framework for its core functionalities.
-The application offers various text formatting options and supports extensions like highlighting, task lists, and more.
 It includes both a "Pro" version with advanced features and a "Free" version with basic functionalities.
-The application aims to provide a user-friendly interface for rich text editing, with optional collaboration features through Tiptap Cloud.
+The application aims to provide a user-friendly interface for rich text editing, with optional collaboration features.

 ## Overview